siddharthNirmale/Thumbnail/README.md

-Creating a Thumbnail-Generating Site Using Gemini
+Creating a Thumbnail-Generating Site Using Google Gemini